-Bachelor of Arts in International Studies — International studies teaches students how to thrive in a multidisciplinary, globalizing environment.
-Students pursuing this degree take advantage of this multi-disciplinary major designed to give them the diverse skill set they need to operate in a world where borders seem increasingly inconsequential.
-They learn a language, study abroad and entertain a core that spans three colleges before settling down into a regional or thematic concentration.
-The academic experience in this major culminates in a publication worthy research project in their area of focus.
+Bachelor of Arts in International Studies — International studies majors learn how to thrive in a multidisciplinary, globalizing environment.
+Students pursuing this degree take a core of courses that span three colleges and upper-level electives designed to give them a diverse skill set.
+They earn proficiency in a foreign language, study abroad and cap off their experience with a publication-worthy research project in their area of focus.

-Minor in International Studies - Encompasses international coursework and experiences across a breadth of disciplines.
+Minor in International Studies — Students take courses and gain international experiences across multiple disciplines.

 Minor in Latin American Studies — The Latin American studies minor is designed to internationalize a number of existing majors by introducing students to the history, culture, politics and economics of Latin America and the Caribbean from an interdisciplinary perspective.
 This program helps students prepare for careers in government, business, academia and non-governmental organizations, as well as for graduate school in multiple disciplines.

 Pre-Law Advising - The University has not established a specialized pre-law major, but encourages prospective law students to pursue a course of study that includes a wide variety of liberal arts classes.
-Students should also consider a major in criminology, history or government and world affairs, or a minor in law and justice.
-The B.A. in Government and World Affairs also offers a concentration in law and government.
+In addition to a political science or international studies bachelor's degree, students may also consider a major in criminology or history and/or a minor in law and justice.